 - Vanilla Almond and Sea Salt– Replace half the almonds with smoked almonds, add 1/4 teaspoon vanilla extract, and sprinkle the tops of the bars with sea salt.

-- To store: Granola bars are fragile and sticky, so should always be stored in the refrigerator.
+To store: Granola bars are fragile and sticky, so should always be stored in the fridge.
 Keep them covered, and they will keep well for up to 4 weeks.

-- To freeze: Individually wrap bars in parchment paper and place them in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Individually wrap bars in parchment paper and place them in a ziplock bag and store them in the freezer for up to 6 months.

 Keto Granola Bars